 Facts About Our Work in Honduras

 Food For The Poor began serving in Honduras in 1999, shortly after the Central American country was slammed by Hurricane Mitch in 1998.
-There are 91 projects underway, including water purification, animal husbandry, community development, agriculture, micro-enterprise, sanitation, housing, medical and orphan support.
-Food For The Poor also serves Honduras through donations of goods, and as of August 2017, has shipped 214 tractor-trailer loads of essential items.
+There are 100 projects underway, including water purification, education, animal husbandry, community development, agriculture, micro-enterprise, medical, sanitation, housing, and orphan support.
+Food For The Poor also serves Honduras through donations of goods.
+In 2017, a total of 373 tractor-trailer loads of essential items were shipped to Honduras.
 The charity works very closely with its partner CEPUDO, which is based in San Pedro Sula.

 - There are 15 fishing villages in Honduras

 In 2017, Food For The Poor donors built 972 housing units for a total of 14,792 housing units for the poor in Honduras since inception.
 The Choloma Community Development Project is now the largest community development project under way in the Central American country.

 Three of the five phases have been completed:

 - Phase I consisted of 30 double-unit homes with access to water and sanitation, health combo (eco-stoves/water purification units), trees, vegetable gardens, and elementary school and agricultural technical assistance.

 - Phase II consists of 30 additional double-unit homes with access to water and sanitation, eco-stoves, trees, vegetable gardens and a community center.